reciprocalreviews/reciprocalapp/DESIGN.md

   to_venue uuid references venues(id),
   -- Require that there is a too constraint check_to check (num_nonnulls(to_scholar, to_venue) = 1)
-  -- The number of tokens transacted amount integer not null,
+  -- An array of token ids moved in the transaction tokens uuid[] not null default '{}',
-  -- The currency the amount is in currency uuid not null referencs currencies(id),
+  -- The currency the amount is in currency uuid not null references currencies(id),
   -- The purpose of the transaction purpose text not null
 );